 effects in a few people.
 All medicines can have side effects.
 Sometimes they are

 serious, most of the time they are not.
 You may need medical attention if you get

 some of the side effects.

-The use of an oestrogen at the same time as PROVERA may also increase the risk of side effects.
+The use of an estrogen at the same time as PROVERA may also increase the risk of side

 Ask your doctor or pharmacist to answer any questions you may have.